Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Conclusion

 \section{Conclusion}

-In this work, we present the first quantitative, process-centric evaluation of state-of-the-art large language models (LLMs) for simulating human behavior in an online shopping task.
-Our study demonstrates that LLMs fine-tuned with real-world human behavioral data and synthesized reasoning traces showed a significant enhancement in their ability to generate user actions.
-Compared to in-context learning and pretrained baselines, our method achieved substantial improvements, including a \textbf{13.98\%} absolute gain in F1 score for final outcome prediction and a \textbf{5.4\%} increase in action generation accuracy.
+In this work, we present the first quantitative, process-centric evaluation of state-of-the-art LLMs for simulating human behavior in an online shopping task.
+Our study demonstrates that LLMs fine-tuned with real-world human behavioral data and synthesized reasoning traces showed a significant enhancement in their ability to generate user actions across different datasets.
 These results underscore the critical role of explicit reasoning traces in aligning model predictions with human behavior.
 By enriching behavioral datasets with structured reasoning, we move closer to accurate and interpretable simulations of human behavior.
 Our findings highlight a promising direction for the development of LLM agent systems capable of producing realistic and explainable human-like behaviors in online shopping and other interactive domains.